Feature Engineering for Data Linkage¶

 Similarity is assessed using the following ComparisonLevels:

-For example, in the UK, “Mohammed Khan” is a relatively common full name despite neither "Mohammed" or "Khan" occurring frequently as forename or surname, respectively.
+This can be important because correlations in names are common.
+For example, in the UK, “Mohammed Khan” is a more common full name than the individual frequencies of "Mohammed" or "Khan" would suggest.

 For more on term frequency, see the dedicated topic guide.